 We bring together four independent internationally-renowned research institutes: John Innes Centre, Quadram Institute, Earlham Institute and The Sainsbury Laboratory; with University of East Anglia (UEA) and Norfolk and Norwich University Hospitals NHS Foundation Trust (NNUH), supported and funded by The John Innes Foundation and UKRI Biotechnology and Biological Sciences Research Council (BBSRC).

-Norwich Research Park is now associated with over 100 companies as physical or virtual tenants.
+Norwich Research Park is home to over 40 companies in 100,000 sq ft of office and lab space.
 A number of these were borne out of research developed at the world-leading institutes located at the Park.
 These companies have achieved success by translating concepts developed through science research into viable commercial propositions.

 The continued success of businesses operating from the Park demonstrates just what fertile environment it offers to those with growth ambitions.